 With iOS14, Meta lost the ability to track user identity.
 So now, if a shopper visits your store, Meta is no longer able to link their behavior on your site to their Facebook or Instagram profile.

 This means that Meta has a lot less information about a shopper’s level of interest or probability of purchasing from your store.
-And so, they can’t effectively target me with relevant ads.
+And so, it can’t effectively target potential customers with relevant ads.

 Now, you’d think this was bad enough.
 We hate to be the ones to tell you this, but it gets worse.The inability to track user identity actually leads to an even bigger issue when viewed broadly — the inability to determine purchase intent.

-2. Purchase Intent: We can safely assume that every D2C eCommerce store (with the exception of very large companies like Amazon) has the Facebook pixel installed on their website.
-Most people are also logged into Facebook or Instagram at all times across devices.
+2. Purchase Intent: We can safely assume that every D2C eCommerce store (with the exception of very large companies like Amazon) has the Facebook Pixel installed on their website.
+Most social media users are also logged into Facebook or Instagram at all times and across devices.

 Before iOS14, Meta collected every piece of data about every buyer’s behavior on every eCommerce site.
-They knew exactly who the potential buyer was, every product they saw or potentially carted, and the products they were considering purchasing at any given time.
+They knew exactly who was in market to buy, every product they viewed or carted, and every product they were considering purchasing at any given time.